Chapter 10

 Preconditions with sequences

 When writing the precondition for a function that takes a sequence parameter, we must consider whether our function will only work correctly for particular sequence values or sizes.
 For example, our makeFirstZero function will not work if the size of the seq parameter is zero.
-We would need to add this requirement to the function’s precondition:
+We would need to add this requirement to the function’s precondition (to its Requires clause):

-If we wanted to require that all values in a sequence parameter (say, nums) be between 10 and 20, we would write:
+If we wanted to require that all values in a sequence parameter (say, nums) be between 10 and 20, we would add the following to the precondition:

 Sometimes, functions with sequence parameters will work for any size/values – in those cases, we don’t need to list anything about the sequence in the precondition.